tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 ## Premium SSD

 Premium SSD supports several performance options, each geared towards different use cases.
-At a high level, bursting is ideal for short-term or unplanned demands on performance, and changing the performance tier is ideal when facing planned periods that demand more performance.
+At a high level, bursting is ideal for short-term or unplanned demands on performance, and changing the performance tier is ideal when facing planned periods of performance increases.

 ### On-demand disk bursting